Quantum entanglement: Pure states

 If the composite system is in this state, it is impossible to attribute to either system A or system B a definite pure state.
 Another way to say this is that while the von Neumann entropy of the whole state is zero (as it is for any pure state), the entropy of the subsystems is greater than zero.
 In this sense, the systems are "entangled".
-This has specific empirical ramifications for interferometry.
 The above example is one of four Bell states, which are (maximally) entangled pure states (pure states of the H_{A} ⊗ H_{B} space, but which cannot be separated into pure states of each H_{A} and H_{B}).